The Transporter Refueled: Production

 At the 2013 Cannes Film Festival, a new trilogy was announced with EuropaCorp and China's Fundamental Films co-producing and distributing the titles.
 The films will likely be budgeted between €25 million and €30 million each and at least one will be shot in China.
 Luc Besson will co-finance, distribute, produce and write all the films.
 The franchise was rebooted after negotiations with Jason Statham fell through.

 EuropaCorp wanted Statham to sign a three contract deal, without revealing the script first.
 English actor Ed Skrein replaced Statham as Frank Martin in the fourth installment of the series.
 In March 2015, the title was changed from The Transporter Legacy to The Transporter Refueled.

 Principal photography of the film began on 1 August 2014, in Paris, France.

 Release

 The film was previously set to be released on 6 March 2015.
 On 5 November 2014, EuropaCorp moved the film for a 19 June 2015 release.
 On 1 April 2015, EuropaCorp again moved the film back to a 4 September 2015.

+The theme song for the Japanese version is "IGNITION" by SHOKICHI of EXILE.